DPDK/dpdk/doc/guides/nics/ice.rst

 - ``CPU``
   On the X86 platform, the driver checks if the CPU supports AVX2.
   If it's supported, AVX2 paths will be chosen.
 If not, SSE is chosen.
+  If the CPU supports AVX512 and EAL argument ``--force-max-simd-bitwidth`` is set to 512, AVX512 paths will be chosen.

 - ``Offload features``
-  The supported HW offload features are described in the document ice_vec.ini.
+  The supported HW offload features are described in the document ice.ini, A value "P" means the offload feature is not supported by vector path.
   If any not supported features are used, ICE vector PMD is disabled and the normal paths are chosen.